Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a closer Moon: Tidal evolution

 The comparison with the global mean internal heat emission of $2\,{\rm W\,m}^{-2}$ from the surface of the volcanically active Io introduces another interesting possibility.
 The widespread occurrence of ultramafic rocks such as komatiites before 3\,Ga has been interpreted as evidence for a higher geothermal gradient in the early Earth \citep{Nesbitt1982,Herzberg2010}.
 A detailed study of the convective heat and matter transport in the early Earth's mantle and crust are beyond the scope of this article.
 However, our results demonstrate the potential of tidal heating as a mechanism to explain, at least partly, the observations of two phenomena, that is, the faint-young-sun paradox and the enhanced internal heat flow in the Archean.

 On the more speculative side, the tidal forces acting on the crust of the Archean Earth might have left scars in the geological record.
-The thousands of black chert veins mapped in the North Pole region in Western Australia (see Fig~\ref{fig:chert_veins}a,b) demonstrate intensive brittle deformation of the oceanic crust 3.49\,Ga.
-Part of the Dresser Formation is also a caldera structure \citep{VanKranendonk2008} and some part of the veins could be formed via this collapse structure.
-The majority of them, however, must have an alternative origin and the strong tidal forces caused by the nearby early Moon might have played a role.
-Fractures with carbonate infilling observed in the 3.47\,Gyr old Mt.
-Ada Basalt (see Fig~\ref{fig:chert_veins}c) serve as another piece of evidence of brittle deformation in cooled oceanic crust and enhanced geothermal activity in the Archean Earth.
+The thousands of black chert veins of the Dresser Formation (North Pole region, Western Australia; see Fig~\ref{fig:chert_veins}a,b) formed in a volcanic caldera system \citep{VanKranendonk2008} document intensive brittle deformation of the crust 3.49\,Ga ago.
+In the light of our findings, it is tempting to hypothesize that the obvious mechanical disruption of the crust was at least in parts caused by strong tidal forces imparted by the nearby early Moon.
+This would also be in good accordance with abundant carbonate-filled fractures as e.g. observed in the 3.47\,Gyr old Mt.
+Ada Basalt (see Fig~\ref{fig:chert_veins}c).
+Taken together, significantly higher tidal forces due to the much closer early Moon plausibly resulted in brittle deformation of the crust and enhanced geothermal activity in the Archean Earth.